 Hello and welcome!
-Here at Master of Code, we’ve decided to share our approach to conversational design in this series of articles.
+Here at Master of Code, as a Conversational AI company, we’ve decided to share our approach to conversational design in this series of articles.
 Please enjoy and let us know your thoughts!

 This is part 1 on the planning of a conversational experience.
 We’ll take a deep dive into the theory behind some of our best practices, then in part 2 we’ll look at techniques for structuring a conversational design diagram.